 The LU decomposition splits a matrix A into a product of a lower triangular matrix L with an upper triangular matrix U.

-with and | (15.75) |
+(15.75) |

-The algorithm for solving the linear equation system involves three steps:
+The algorithm for solving the linear equation system involves

 The decomposition of the matrix A into a lower and upper triangular matrix is not unique.
 The most important decompositions, based on Gaussian elimination, are the Doolittle, the Crout and the Cholesky decomposition.